-Financial Asset Business Model Main Characteristics Financial assets at amortized cost Business model for financial assets held to collect contractual cash flows The objective of the business model is to hold financial assets in order to collect the contractual cash flows, represented in the investment payments of principal and interest.
-Sale is an exceptional contingent event for the objective of such model, and in terms of the conditions set out in the Standard, represented in a deterioration in the creditworthiness of the issuer of the financial instrument.
-Less sales in terms of regularity & value.
-The Bank undertakes a clear & approved documentation for the justifications for each sale and its compliance with the standard's requirements.
-Financial assets at fair value through other comprehensive income (FVOCI) Business model for financial assets held to collect contractual cash flows and sell Both contractual cash flow collection and sale are complementary to the objective of the model.
-High sales (in terms of regularity and value), compared to a business model held to collect contractual cash flows.
-Financial assets at fair value through profit or loss (FVTPL) Other business models include (trading - financial asset management on a fair value basis - maximizing cash flows by sale) The objective of the business model is not to hold the financial asset to collect contractual cash flows, or to hold the financial asset to collect contractual cash flows and sell.
-The collection of contractual cash flows is a contingent event for the objective of the model.
-Managing financial assets by the management, on a fair value basis through profit or loss, in order to eliminate the mismatch in the accounting measurement.
+Financial Asset Business Model Main Characteristics • The objective of the business model is to hold financial assets in order to collect the contractual cash flows, represented in the investment payments of principal and interest.
+Financial assets at amortized cost from continuous from contin Business model for financial assets held to collect contractual cash flows Sale is an exceptional contingent event for the objective of such model, and in terms of the conditions set out in the Standard, represented in a deterioration in the creditworthiness of the issuer of the financial instrument.
+Less sales in terms of regularity and value.
+The Bank undertakes a clear and approved documentation for the justifications for each sale and its compliance with the standard's requirements.
+Financial assets at fair Business model for Both contractual cash flow collection and sale are complementary value through other financial assets held to to the objective of the model. comprehensive collect contractual High sales (in terms of regularity and value), compared to a income (FVOCI) cash flows and sell business model held to collect contractual cash flows.
+Financial assets at fair The objective of the business model is not to hold the financial asset to collect contractual cash flows, or to hold the financial asset to collect contractual cash flows and sell.
+The collection of contractual cash flows is a contingent event for 1 management on a fair value basis - the objective of the model.
+1000 (1 V 11 L) Managing financial assets by the management, on a fair value basis through profit or loss, in order to eliminate the mismatch in the accounting measurement.